 Two Big Showrunner Extensions

 Right now, Hollywood’s favorite topic is, “Is the sky falling?”
 After that, it’s debating with glee which showrunner is winning the battle over at Netflix.
 Essentially, Bridgerton is huge, while Ryan Murphy is prolific.
 In other words, it’s probably Shonda Rhimes by a big margin.
-Consequently, this week Netflix announced an extension to her overall deal.
-WIth potentially huge bonuses involved.
+Also, this week, Netflix announced an extension to her overall deal.
+With potentially huge bonuses involved.

 In similar news, arguably the two biggest showrunners at ViacomCBS—the Kings of The Good Wife/Good Fight fame—have re-upped their smaller deal.
 Though at a far smaller figure.